Pia Cayetano

 Cayetano was born to a political family currently based in Taguig.
-Her father was the late former senator Rene Cayetano; her younger brother, Alan Peter, is an incumbent senator who formerly represented Taguig-Pateros district and became Speaker of the House during the 18th Congress; another younger brother, Rene Carl, is a former councilor of Muntinlupa; her youngest brother, Lino, was mayor of Taguig; and her sister-in-law (Alan Peter's wife) Lani, is the incumbent mayor of Taguig.
+Her father was the late former senator Rene Cayetano; her younger brother, Alan Peter, is a fellow incumbent senator who formerly represented the Taguig–Pateros district and became Speaker of the House of Representatives of the Philippines during the 18th Congress; another younger brother, Rene Carl, is a former councilor of Muntinlupa; her youngest brother, Lino, was mayor of Taguig; and her sister-in-law, Lani, is the incumbent mayor of Taguig.

-Cayetano authored the Expanded Senior Citizens Act, Expanded Breastfeeding Promoting Act, and the Responsible Parenthood and Reproductive Health Act of 2012, among others.
+Cayetano authored the Expanded Senior Citizens Act, Expanded Breastfeeding Promoting Act, the Responsible Parenthood and Reproductive Health Act of 2012, and the Philippine Offshore Gaming Operators (POGO) Law, among others.
 She earned her economics (cum laude) and law degrees at the University of the Philippines, where she played volleyball for the UP Lady Maroons team that won the 1983 UAAP title.
 She has also played for the national women's volleyball team.
-Cayetano is also a runner, cyclist, and triathlete.
+Cayetano is also a triathlete.
+She is currently one of the hosts of the GMA public service program Cayetano in Action with Boy Abunda.

-Pia Cayetano was conferred the Rizal Women of Malalos Award by the Order of the Knights of Rizal.

-Early life
+Early life and education

 Cayetano was born on March 22, 1966, to Renato "Compañero" Cayetano, who would later become Senator, and German-American former school teacher Sandra Schramm.

-Education

 Cayetano took up Bachelor of Arts in Economics at the University of the Philippines, and graduated cum laude in 1985.
 She then took up Bachelor of Laws at University of the Philippines Diliman.
 She graduated in 1991 with academic distinction, #7 in her class.
 She also became a member of the Honor Society, Order of the Purple Feather.

 Legal career

 From 1992 to 1995, Cayetano was an associate lawyer at the Castillo, Laman Tan, and Pantaleon Law Offices, specializing in corporate and intellectual property law.
 From 1996 to 1999, she was an officer for the legal and corporate affairs of the Belle Corporation and its affiliates, including the gaming conglomerate BW Resources.
 In 2000, she was general counsel for the Philweb Corporation.
 In 2001, she was appointed chairwoman of the Maxi Group of Companies, a retailer and distributor of educational toys, infant apparel and accessories.
 In 2012, she opened her own cafe, Slice, at Bonifacio High Street in Taguig.

+Cayetano and her brother Alan Peter are the titular hosts of public service program Cayetano in Action with Boy Abunda (CIA with BA), which premiered in February 2023 on GMA Network.